JesseHarlin/SimiansBlog/source/_posts/testing-a-slush-generator.md

 ```

 I always use the nyan cat reporter, because it delights me.

+{% img /images/slush-howto/slide-cat.gif "How I feel testing code" %}

-NO judging here.
+No judging here.
 Watch that kitty surf that poptart!!!

 ```sh
 [22:37:41] Starting 'test'...